-This recent acceleration in the expansion of exotic insects (Figure 5) could be linked to the political and economic changes in Europe (fall of the Berlin Wall and enlargement of the European Union), with in particular the abolition of intra-Community customs controls .
+This recent acceleration in the expansion of non-native insects (Figure 5) could be linked to the political and economic changes in Europe (fall of the Berlin Wall and enlargement of the European Union), with in particular the abolition of intra-Community customs controls .

 - Box tree moth (Cydalima perspectalis) and western conifer seed bug (Leptoglossus occidentalis) increased over a year by more than 150 km radius (Figures 4 and 5) while adult flight capacity was estimated at a few tens of kilometres .

-- A very small midge (adult size: 5 mm) of North American origin, the locust gall midge (Obolodiplosis robiniae) has progressed in 2 years by more than 450 km (Figures 5 and 6) .
+- A very small midge (adult size: 5 mm) of North American origin, the black locust gall midge (Obolodiplosis robiniae) has progressed in 2 years by more than 450 km (Figures 5 and 6) .

 3. Global warming is changing the range of insects

 With an increase in global average temperature of 0.61°C since the beginning of the 20th century and a future warming estimated at between 2.6 and 4.8°C for 2100 according to the models of the Intergovernmental Panel on Climate Change (IPCC ), we can expect a significant impact of climate change on most insect species.
 This foreseeable impact is linked to the very biology of insects.